WHYAMERICASUCKS.COM

 The oil relationship is already structural

-The U.S. Energy Information Administration says Canada had 163 billion barrels of proved oil reserves as of January 2024 and provided 60 percent of U.S. crude oil imports in 2023.
-That is not a symbolic export relationship.
-It is a core part of how the United States sources crude.
+The U.S. Energy Information Administration says Canada had 163 billion barrels of proved oil reserves as of January 2024 and supplied 60 percent of U.S. Crude oil imports in 2023.

 Canada's updated critical minerals page lists 34 critical minerals and metals tied to batteries, semiconductors, defence applications, telecommunications, and advanced manufacturing.
 A March 2026 federal release says Canada produces over 60 minerals and metals overall and already produces or has the potential to produce all 34 minerals on its critical list.

 The federal progress update says Canada had 56 active mines producing critical minerals, 31 processing facilities, and 171 advanced critical-mineral projects as of March 2025.
-That is not proof that every project will be built.
-It is proof that the supply-chain ambition is already being organized at national scale.
+The supply-chain buildout is already being organized at national scale.

-These records do not prove Canada can dictate terms to the United States whenever it wants.
-The same EIA brief says Canada's producers still face transportation bottlenecks and that export pipelines have operated at full capacity, which is part of why projects like TMX mattered.
+The same EIA brief says Canada's producers still faced transportation bottlenecks and that export pipelines had operated at full capacity.

 More Stories